Code-Institute-Submissions/play-simongame/README.md

  The project is a popular Simon game.The initiative behind the project is to simulate similar project for academic purposes to enable student to show understanding and display of knowledge in JavaScript, HTML, CSSS, JQuery and other concepts learnt in the module.
-My utmost achievement is i have been able to understand the syntax of JavaScript.
+My utmost achievement is the project has enabled me to apply my knowledge and understanding
+ of the syntax of JavaScript.

  ----------